sightDOING

 Kayaking in Alaska is the holy grail of all trips.
 You head miles away from the nearest town — not that it’s big to begin with — into a great expanse of wildlife sanctuaries, pristine waters, and between rugged peaks.
 If you’re lucky, curious otters will come up to greet you.
-If you’re not, tidal swings will carry you far and make you work hard for your dinner.
+If you’re not, tidal swings will make you work hard for your dinner.

 I’ll admit it was the Instagram-worthy photos that first made me sign up for a trip to Columbia Glacier.
-Glacial ice is spectacularly blue due to its density and iceberg shapes can be as varied as the clouds in the sky.
-I wanted to get up close and personal while kayaking in Alaska, so much so that I ignored the little voices in my head asking, “are you sure you want to go kayaking while it’s 35 degrees outside?”
+Glacial ice is spectacularly blue due to its density and iceberg shapes are as varied as the clouds in the sky.
+I wanted to get up close and personal while kayaking in Alaska… so much so that I ignored the voices in my head asking, “are you sure you want to go kayaking while it’s 35 degrees outside?”

-That’s why, wearing long underwear on Labor Day weekend, my sister and I boarded a water tax in Valdez, AK to ride through Prince William Sound to Columbia Glacier.
+That’s why, wearing long underwear on Labor Day weekend, my sister and I boarded a water taxi in Valdez, AK to ride through Prince William Sound to Columbia Glacier.

 Little did I know, Valdez would end up on my love list and not just for those icebergs.
 With bald eagles soaring overhead and waterfalls on every cliffside, it’s impossible to not be mesmerized.